 Only now with all this digital transformation and the importance of digital capabilities is the impact of this ABC earthquake being felt more.

 Very little seems to have changed in 15 years.
-Obviously, your ABC doesn’t work?
+Obviously, your ABC of ICT doesn’t work?

 You’re right, let’s blame ABC and the cards… or let us explore why ABC isn’t changing, and what we as an industry can do to make ourselves more ABC earthquake resistant, or resilient.
 Here are some thoughts.